tolmachina/Auto-Invoicing/README.md

 # Auto-Invoicing
 ver.
 0.01

-A script that auto-generates invoices from specific pdf files with job's description.
+A command line script that auto-generates invoices from specific pdf files with job's description.
 A handy tool, saving time on boring tasks.

 Principle: